valerielnd/Amazon_Vine_Analysis/README.md

 We are interested in the data in some columns, such as customer_id, review_id, and star_rating, to perform our analysis.

-Before transforming the data, we created a new database with Amazon RDS to store the transformed data through pgAdmin.
+Before transforming the data, we created a new database in Amazon RDS to store the transformed data through pgAdmin.

-The database we created contained the following tables and attributes:
+Schema of the AWS database:

 * review_id table with the following attributes:
 	* review_id